Overview

 The Solution

-To solve this, I designed a streamlined extension experience built around three core states.
+I designed the extension around three states that map directly to the shopping journey: deal discovery, active deal confirmation, and checkout reminder.
 During deal discovery, the extension displays a popup that presents available offers with clear options to either “Activate” or “Hide.”
 If a promo code is required, it can be quickly copied or auto-applied.
 Once activated, a draggable overlay confirms that the deal is live, which can be collapsed into a floating action button for a less intrusive experience.
 Finally, at checkout, subtle reminders prompt users to copy and apply promo codes, while confirmation messages reassure them that they’ve secured the best BenefitHub pricing.
-Smart re-engagement tactics, such as a pulsing button or follow-up emails, nudge users back if they abandon their cart.
+Re-engagement tactics, such as a pulsing button or follow-up emails, nudge users back if they abandon their cart.

 Core Principles